auriq/essentia_docs/source/install.rst

 The desktop version assumes you are using OSX or Linux as your operating system, and that you have Python 2.7 installed.

-1. Fetch the installer (for both Mac and Linux) `here <http://auriq.net/wp-content/uploads/installer/essentia-standalone-2.1.5.zip>`_.
+1. Fetch the installer `installer <http://auriq.net/wp-content/uploads/installer/essentia-standalone-2.1.5.zip>`_
+   (for both Mac and Linux) .
 2. Unpack the zip file.
 3. ``cd`` into the directory it creates
 4. type ``./install`` to start the installation.
 Essentia will be installed by default to ``~/.local/essentia``